rubensan/Redradix-course-angular-november2015/TEMA5/EJERCICIOS/Solucion Dani/README.md

 # Description:

- * This project is an Angular app that contains the apps developed for the previous exarcises in a SPA
+ * This project is an Angular app that ....
- * It is a Container of gnas.